nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_guide_versioning.md

 {% include custom/search.warnbanner.html %}

-## Alpha ##
+## Beta ##

-This implementation guide is in currently in an alpha state at the moment.
-This means that changes and releases are occurring regularly.
+This implementation guide is in currently in an beta state at the moment.
+Therefore, this is still under active development and subject to change.

 ## Semantic Versioning ##